andrewrk/poop/README.md

 ## Comparison with Hyperfine

-This project (so far) is brand new, whereas [Hyperfine](https://github.com/sharkdp/hyperfine) is a mature project with more configuration options and generally more polish.
+Poop (so far) is brand new, whereas [Hyperfine](https://github.com/sharkdp/hyperfine) is a mature project with more configuration options and generally more polish.

-However, this project does report peak memory usage as well as 5 other hardware counters, which I personally find useful when doing performance testing.
+However, poop does report peak memory usage as well as 5 other hardware counters, which I personally find useful when doing performance testing.
 Hey, maybe it will inspire the Hyperfine maintainers to add the extra data points!

-This project does not run the commands in a shell.
+Poop does not run the commands in a shell.
 This has the upside of not including shell spawning noise in the data points collected, and the downside of not supporting strings inside the commands.

-This project treats the first command as a reference and the subsequent ones relative to it, giving the user the choice of the meaning of the coloring of the deltas.
+Poop treats the first command as a reference and the subsequent ones relative to it, giving the user the choice of the meaning of the coloring of the deltas.
 Hyperfine always prints the wall-clock-fastest command first.

+Poop (for now) has clunky handling of digits of precision and alignment in the display.
+See #4 and #10.

-This project is also Linux-only.
+Poop is also Linux-only.